matteobutano/optimal_crowds/README.md

 ## START YOUR FIRST SIMULATION ▶️

 In the directory where you cloned the 'optimal_control' repository, create a python script 'run.py' with instructions:
-1. **'from optimal_crowds import simulations'**, to import the simulation module
+1. **'from optimal_crowds import simulations'**, to import the simulation module.
 2. **'simu = simulations.simulation('room', T, recompute)'**, to create the simulation room , where: *room*, must be a string with the name without extension of the room's configuration file saved in you 'rooms' folder; $T$ must be a float determining the max time in seconds you allow agents to exit the simulation room.
 If $T$ is too small, agents won't move from their initial positions; in that case, try increasing $T$.
 On the other hand, if $T$ is too large, permormance could be impaired.
 Recompute is boolean, and active the periodic computation of the optimal strategy with frequency given in simulation step in the config file.
 4. **'simu.run(draw, verbose)'**, to execute the simulation , where: *draw* must be boolean.
 If True the simulation room and the agents are plotted at each time step; *verbose* must be a boolean.
-If True the simulation time in seconds and the number of exited agents are printed at each time step
+If True the simulation time in seconds and the number of exited agents are printed at each time step.
-5. **'simu.draw_final_trajectories()'** to finally, plot the actual trajectory each agent followed to exit the simulation room using
+5. **'simu.draw_history()'** to finally, plot the actual trajectory each agent followed to exit the simulation room.

 ## CONTRIBUTE 🏁